viktorsapozhok/getting-started-tutorials/README.md

 This repository contains tutorials mainly on how to configure and getting started with various (Python + R) development tools on Ubuntu 20.04 LTS.

+### Tutorials

+* Ubuntu workplace setup
+* Using R with conda package manager
+* Getting started with MongoDB shell

 To build the tutorials, install the requirements and build the docs: